grafana/grafana/docs/sources/features/panels/graph.md

 ### Hide series

-Hide series when all values of a serie from a metric query are of a specific value:
+Hide series when all values of a series from a metric query are of a specific value:

 - **With only nulls** - Value=*null* (default unchecked)
 - **With only zeros** - Value=*zero* (default unchecked)